Pollis22/JIE-Mastery-Tutor-V2/replit.md

 **Tutor Thinking Indicator**: Real-time visual feedback system that displays "JIE is thinking..." with animated bouncing dots when the AI is processing.
 Uses WebSocket events (`tutor_thinking`, `tutor_responding`, `tutor_error`) with turnId tracking to ensure accurate state management.
 The indicator appears in both the status banner and as a temporary transcript entry, with a 10-second safety timeout to prevent stuck states.

+**Parent Session Summary Emails**: Automatic email notifications sent to parents after each tutoring session ends.
+Uses Claude to generate a 2-3 sentence AI summary of what the child learned, includes session statistics (duration, exchanges, subject), and shows the last 6 transcript messages as highlights.
+Emails are sent only for sessions lasting 30+ seconds with 3+ messages.
+Uses the Resend email service with beautifully formatted HTML templates.

 ### AI & Learning Engine
 The primary AI model is Claude Sonnet 4 with an enhanced TutorMind system prompt, employing a Modified Adaptive Socratic Method.
 This 3-phase approach balances guided discovery, direct instruction after 2-3 attempts or frustration detection, and understanding checks.
 It prioritizes guiding students to think first but provides answers to prevent frustration.
 The system incorporates frustration prevention by recognizing 8+ signals and switching to direct teaching.
 Five distinct age-specific tutor personalities maintain unique tones while adhering to the Adaptive Socratic core.